 Hardiness Zone: (annual)

-An outstanding cut flower; large, cactus-form flowers with long spidery petals of soft pink all season long; this tall variety is very impressive in beds or along borders
+An outstanding cut flower; large, cactus-form flowers with long spidery petals of vivid orange all season long; this tall variety is very impressive in beds or along borders

 Giant Cactus Aztec Orange Zinnia is an herbaceous annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.